kodecocodes/swift-algorithm-club/Boyer-Moore/README.markdown

 }
 ```

+In practice, the Horspool version of the algorithm tends to perform a little better than the original.
+However, it depends on the tradeoffs you're willing to make.

 Credits: This code is based on the paper: [R. N. Horspool (1980).
 "Practical fast searching in strings".
 Software - Practice & Experience 10 (6): 501–506.](http://www.cin.br/~paguso/courses/if767/bib/Horspool_1980.pdf)

+*Written for Swift Algorithm Club by Matthijs Hollemans*